Risk-aware stochastic scheduling of multi-market energy storage systems: Conclusion

 \section{Conclusion}

-A risk-constrained stochastic approach was proposed for the scheduling optimization of energy storage systems under energy market uncertainty.
+A risk-constrained stochastic approach was proposed for energy systems optimization under electricity market uncertainty, with applications in the design and scheduling of a broad class of energy storage media.
+The proposed framework exposes how storage-specific state dynamics amplify tail-risk in multi-market participation, and how CVaR constraints reshape optimal DA–ID allocation strategies.
+Constraining CVaR is especially beneficial with respect to risk-neutral optimization in settings where uncertainty is high, penalties or reliability constraints are severe, and recourse is limited (e.g., two-stage optimisation).
 The risk-constrained approach allows for explicit specification of the operator's tolerance for risk rather than using a heuristic objective weight.
 This approach was tested in IHS and BESS case studies; the former includes capacity and dispatch decisions while the latter only involves dispatch but was also applied in a rolling horizon manner.
 Both systems were subject to DA and ID electricity markets whereby the optimizer determined the charge and discharge at each point in time to each market.
 This variety of settings across our case studies elucidates the flexibility of our framework to address uncertainty in scheduling for integrated design and operation, fixed or flexible PPA, and live trading uses.

 Both systems exhibit a trade-off between the expected cost/profit and the tail risk.
 In the IHS cost minimization setting, higher expected costs resulted in an outsized constraining of the CVaRs.
 Further, a weaker correlation with the observation time of the true price signal was observed.
 The first-stage decisions are manifested in the IHS system through the unit sizes whereby large capacities were built for tighter risk bounds.
 This comes at the expense of capital cost but allows for larger inventories to be held at any given time; hence more participation in the ID market to take advantage of large price spreads.
 The relationship between expected operational profit and tail risk was evident to a larger extent on the BESS system, where profit was sacrificed to limit potential tail losses.
 Indeed, using an optimal risk-constrained schedule on the BESS system can shift the CVaR for a loss to a break-even regime.
 As in the IHS, the BESS arbitrage was observed to make an increasing amount of profit from the ID market with increasing risk aversion; this is reflected in order-of-magnitude larger ID profits and, in some cases, net losses to the DA market.
 As larger price spreads occur owed to ID volatility, this large proportion of ID market profit is appropriate in the arbitrage context.
 In a rolling horizon implementation, the stochastic optimization of the BESS system resulted in significant improvements over the expected value problem with only small deterioration with respect to the perfect information problem.
 Through both case studies, we show potential net benefits in design, open-loop scheduling, and closed-loop scheduling settings; this positions risk-constrained scheduling as a powerful option to abate risk in energy storage systems.